SomethingCool15/Shinobi-No-Mono/README.md

 ## Development Status
 This project is currently in active development.
 Features and mechanics are subject to change.

-## License
-All rights reserved.
-This project is proprietary and confidential.

 ---

 *"In the world of shinobi, one must look underneath the underneath."*